anvilistas/anvil-extras/docs/guides/modules/theme.rst

 .. code-block:: python

-    color_manager.set_scheme("Material", "dark")
+    colours.set_scheme("Material", "dark")

-You can define your own color schemes and use them in the same way.
+You can define your own colour schemes and use them in the same way.
 For a material design scheme, follow the `Creating a custom Material Design 3 colour scheme <https://anvil.works/docs/how-to/creating-material-3-colour-scheme>`_ docs.

 .. code-block:: python

    my_schemes = {
-        scheme_one: {
+        "scheme_one": {
             "light": {
                 "primary": "#ff0000",
                 "secondary": "#00ff00",